brandenk514/awx-vmware/README.md

 # AWX VMware

-Using Ansible and VMware to deploy and manage VMs, snapshots, and more!
+This repository contains Ansible roles for configuring servers for provisioning and deployment via AWX.

+## Prerequisites

+- Ansible
+- AWX

-## Getting Started
+## Installation

 ### In AWX
 1. Create source control, make sure to use their respective credential types too